 I’ll also advise you to throw a drop cloth over your floor to avoid scratching and damaging it.
 However, if you plan on updating your flooring, you don’t need to worry about this.

 2. Removing dishwashers and garbage disposal units

 Removing dishwashers and garbage disposers is easy.
 Simply unplug the power lead from the dishwasher and move it out of its place For the garbage disposer, unplug the power lead, carefully disconnect all fittings and remove all screws and nuts.
 Next, slowly pull your garbage disposer unit downwards to disconnect it from the plumbing.
 You can also use the pry bar gently to remove these items from their spot.

 3. Removing sinks and benchtop

-Removing old kitchen sink and benchtops is a very straightforward DIY task that is within the abilities of any homeowner.
+Removing the old kitchen sink and benchtop is a very straightforward DIY task that is within the abilities of any homeowner.
 All you need are a few tools and materials, which include a screwdriver, adjustable spanner, reciprocating saw and crowbar.

-To start with the process, disconnect your plumbing and use a towel to prevent water from dripping all over.
+To start with the process, disconnect your plumbing and use a towel to prevent water from dripping.
 You can do this with the spanner.
 In case your pipes are corroded, you’ll need to cut them with a reciprocating saw.

-To remove your sink, cut out the edges of the sink with a stanley knife and unscrewed it.
+To remove your sink, cut out the edges of the sink with a Stanley knife and unscrew it.
 Once your sink is unscrewed, carefully remove it.